segmentio/integration-tester/Readme.md

 ##### end(fn)

   End assertions with `fn`.
   **Important:** If you are testing an integration that is returning a Promise, do not use this method.
-Read more about Promise support here:
+Read more about Promise support [here](#promises-and-asyncawait).

 ##### error(fn)